Principal Residency Network (PRN)

 IMPACT AND ACCREDITATION

 The PRN is a principal preparation program approved by the Rhode Island Department of Education.
-Over the last 16 years, we have graduated 172 aspiring principals who have either trained or been hired in 39 different RI districts and charter schools.
-The placement rate for PRN graduates in leadership positions is approximately 93%
+For nearly 20 years, we have graduated approximately 200 aspiring principals who have either trained or been hired in 39 different RI districts and charter schools.
+The placement rate for PRN graduates in leadership positions is approximately 93%.

 CURRICULUM AND DESIGN